I Did Something Bad

-"I Did Something Bad" is a song by American singer-songwriter Taylor Swift, taken from her sixth studio album, Reputation (2017).
-The song was written by Swift and its producers, Max Martin and Shellback.
-It features a heavy electronic production that combines electro-trap, grunge and EDM elements, incorporating manipulated vocals and electronic instruments.
+"I Did Something Bad" is a song by the American singer-songwriter Taylor Swift from her sixth studio album, Reputation (2017).
+Swift wrote the song with its producers, Max Martin and Shellback.
+It features a heavy electronic production that combines electro-trap and EDM elements, incorporating manipulated vocals and electronic instruments.
 The lyrics are about Swift's lack of remorse after acknowledging her allegedly wrongful behaviors that caused a sensation, inspired by the female characters Sansa and Arya Stark of the fantasy series Game of Thrones.

 The song received mixed reviews from critics, who were either impressed by the production and Swift's self-assertion or critical of the themes of drama and vengeance.
 "I Did Something Bad" charted at number 14 on the Bubbling Under Hot 100, an extension to the US Billboard Hot 100, and at number five on the New Zealand Heatseeker Singles, an extension to the New Zealand Singles Chart.
-Swift included the song on the set list of her Reputation Stadium Tour (2018) and performed it on the 2018 American Music Awards.
+Swift included the song on the set list of her Reputation Stadium Tour (2018) and performed it at the 2018 American Music Awards.

 Background and writing

 Taylor Swift released her fifth studio album, 1989, in October 2014 to commercial success.
 The album sold over six million copies in the U.S. and spawned three Billboard Hot 100 number-one singles: "Shake It Off", "Blank Space", and "Bad Blood".
 Swift continued to be a major target of tabloid gossip during the promotion of 1989.
-She had short-lived romantic relationships with Scottish producer Calvin Harris and English actor Tom Hiddleston.
+She had romantic relationships with Scottish producer Calvin Harris and English actor Tom Hiddleston.
 Her reputation was blemished from publicized disputes with other celebrities, including rapper Kanye West, media personality Kim Kardashian, and singer Katy Perry.
 Swift became increasingly reticent on social media, having maintained an active presence with a large following, and avoided interactions with the press amidst the tumultuous affairs.

 She conceived her sixth studio album, Reputation, as an answer to the media commotion surrounding her celebrity.
 Describing the album as "cathartic", Swift followed the songwriting for her 2014 single "Blank Space", on which she satirized her perceived image.
 She said: "I took that template of, OK, this is what you're all saying about me.
 Let me just write from this character for a second."
 The final cut of Reputation consists of 15 tracks, all of which Swift co-wrote.
 Swedish producers Max Martin and Shellback co-wrote and produced nine songs, including "I Did Something Bad".